-Accounts payable has decreased significantly from \$12 million in 2014 to only \$5 million in 2015, representing amounts due for energy purchases, broker fees, transmission and ancillary services and Silverhawk Power Plant expense.
+Accounts payable has decreased significantly from \$12 million in 2014 to only \$5 million in 2016, representing amounts due for energy purchases, broker fees, transmission and ancillary services, and Silverhawk Power Plant expense.
 The abnormally high 2014 year-end balance of \$12 million included \$7.5 million of delayed billings from a power exchange vendor.
-The current balance is in line with normal operations and the \$6.7 million balance at fiscal year-end 2013.

-Accounts payable members was \$1,808,551 for 2015, rising steadily with the increase in business volume from \$183,906 in 2013, and is primarily made up of amounts due for Hydro purchases, Administrative and General and other expenses, and advances for future outside services related to providing transmission and distribution services.
+Accounts payable members stabilized at \$1.9 million for 2016, after increasing with business volume from \$1.3 million in 2014, and is primarily made up of amounts due for Hydropower purchases, Administrative & General and other expenses, and advances for future outside services related to providing transmission and distribution services.

-Advances from members has increased significantly and steadily from 2013 to \$24,171,904 in 2015, reflecting the need for cash advances to support the increased energy procurement activities driven by the expanded business model of Project Services Agreement (PSA) No. 3: Power Supply Management Services Agreement.
-By far the most significant driver of the increase has been the need to acquire advance funds from members to post the required collateral discussed in prepaid items above.
+Advances from members has increased significantly and steadily from 2014 to \$30 million in 2016, reflecting the need for cash advances to support the increased energy procurement activities driven by the expanded business model of Project Services Agreement (PSA) No. 3: Power Supply Management Services Agreement.
+By far the most significant driver of the increase has been the need to acquire advance funds from members to post the required collateral discussed in prepaid expenses above.
 These advances from members are effectively prepayments of future energy costs, deposits for future services from certain energy providers or cash held in the bank.